 The elementary division was selected as the first phase on which to break ground in the total campus rebuild.
 With that decision made, selecting a design-build firm to make the conceptual design a constructed reality was the next step.
 After reviewing bids, BRPH, an international architecture and engineering design and construction services firm from Orlando, was selected for the phase 1 design-build project of the 5-phase campus revitalization effort-a new P.K.
 Yonge elementary building.

 Collaboration between P.K.
 Yonge and BRPH ensued, expertly facilitated by the Construction and Planning Division at the University of Florida.
-Meetings and consultations continued throughout the construction process to stay true to the conceptual design expertly crafted by Fielding Nair and to handle the typical details of a large scale construction process.
+Meetings and consultations continued throughout the construction process to stay true to the conceptual design crafted by Fielding Nair, and to handle typical details of a large scale construction process.

-The concept-design-build process has been a rousing success.
+The concept-design-build process was a rousing success.
 Students love coming to school and faculty are constantly amazed at the change they see in their students and in themselves.

-We are grateful to have had such incredible partners: Fielding Nair, BRPH, UF Construction and Planning, our UF project manager Bill Smith and many others who have devoted time and energy to the beginning of our new school.
-We are indebted to Dr. Fran Vandiver for her vision and leadership in making the first phase of our rebuilding effort a reality, and for bringing the future into focus for our stakeholders.
+We are grateful to have had such incredible partners: Fielding Nair, BRPH, UF Construction and Planning, our UF project manager Bill Smith and many others who have devoted time and energy to the beginning of our new elementary school building.
+We are indebted to Dr. Fran Vandiver for her vision and leadership in making the first phase of the campus rebuilding effort a reality, and for bringing the future into focus for our stakeholders.